 These cute little dogs are known for their distinct white fur, which, while coarse, can give the Westie a slightly larger appearance relative to their weight.
-While not a direct correlation with weight, a bad haircut can make your dog look larger or smaller after the trip to the groomer.
+A haircut can make your dog look smaller after the trip to the groomer!

 How Tall do Westies Get?

 Westies are generally smaller dogs.
-At only around 15 lbs (7 kgs), it should be no surprise that these little pups don’t grow too tall.
 While they may not be as tiny as other breeds of dogs, they certainly don’t stand very high off the ground.

-While you generally expect a full-grown Westie to be around a foot tall, sometimes they can get larger.
+While you generally expect a full-grown Westie to be no more than a foot tall, (30 cm), sometimes they can get larger.
 This sometimes happens with particular breeders, but don’t expect to find an especially large Westie easily.